FFoundationalActiveDirectory

 Think of GPOs as broadcast policies in a corporate hierarchy.
 The CEO sets a company-wide policy (domain-level GPO).
 A division head sets a division-specific policy (OU-level GPO).
 A department manager sets a department policy (nested OU-level GPO).
 When there is a conflict, the more specific policy wins by default — department overrides division, which overrides company-wide.
 This is the LSDOU processing order: Local, Site, Domain, OU — with later policies taking precedence.

 GPOs are not just administrative tools — they are a centralized code execution mechanism.
 A GPO linked to a domain applies to every computer in that domain.
 If an attacker can modify that GPO, they can push a scheduled task, a startup script, or a registry change to every machine in scope.
-Control over a GPO is effectively control over every system it applies to.

 Group Policy is how organizations push configuration, security settings, software installations, and logon scripts to thousands of machines from a single point of control.